CLOUDENGINEERARAVIND/Assessment/terraform-lambda-container/README.md

 Do not put secrets in environment_variables.
 Use Secrets Manager or SSM and read them at runtime.
 The EC2 network interface permissions in the policy are required for a Lambda that runs in a VPC.
+State backend configuration (S3 + DynamoDB lock) lives in the root/consuming config, not in this module.
+A reusable module must not declare a backend, so each caller owns its own state.
+See examples/basic/backend.tf for the pattern.